 - Simulator Session: The first morning of your rotation will be spent in the simulator lab starting at 0800hrs.
-This is located at the New Medical Building, Sim Lab 3, Room 234E.
+This is located at the School of Medicine Building, Sim Lab 3, Room 234E.
 You will be assigned to an OR for the afternoon either at HDH or KGH.
 The simulator session will end in time for you to start in the OR by 12 noon at the latest.
-Attendance will be taken. - Anesthesia seminars for clerks: includes Hypotension, Hypothermia, Electrolyte Abnormalities, Hyperthermia, Burns.
+Attendance will be taken. - Anesthesia seminars for clerks: includes Hypotension, Hypothermia, Electrolyte Abnormalities, Hyperthermia.
 Teaching schedule posted on the web for each individual block and on the weekly Anesthesiology rounds and meetings schedule on the website (https://anesthesiology.queensu.ca/academics/rounds-and-meetings).
 These are held in the department, Victory 2 either in the Library or in Room 3-283, please look for the signs indicating where the session is being held. - Grand Rounds: Wednesday mornings at 0700 hrs located at KGH (Richardson Amphitheatre).
 Grand Rounds are video conferenced to HDH.
 They are held in Jeanne Mance 5 Board Room, 5th Floor, Room #JM5-002.
-If you attend the round at HDH please e-mail Leslie MacLean (mailto:Leslie.MacLean@kingstonhsc.ca), so your name can be added to the attendee list. - Case Management Rounds: Friday mornings at 0700 hrs.
-KGH, Victory 2 Anesthesia library

-• Attendance at Grand Rounds and Case Management Rounds are mandatory, and you are required to sign the attendance sheet.
+If you attend the round at HDH please e-mail Leslie MacLean (Leslie.MacLean@kingstonhsc.ca), so your name can be added to the attendee list. - Case Management Rounds: Friday mornings at 0700 hrs.
+KGH, Victory 2 Anesthesia library - Attendance at Grand Rounds and Case Management Rounds are mandatory, and you are required to sign the attendance sheet.

-Resources
+Learning Resources

-Please find on Elentra and Queen's Anesthesia website
+Please find on Elentra and Queen's Anesthesia website:

-- Understanding Anesthesia: A learner's Handbook (1st ed.).
-Raymer, K. 2013 - Anesthesiology Clerkship Rotation Handbook.
-Patterson, L. 2004. - Acute Pain Management Presentation 2013 powerpoint presentation
+- Anesthesia Clerkship module (recommended) - Preoperative assessment guide (supplementary) - Understanding Anesthesia: A learner's Handbook (1st ed.).
+Raymer, K. 2013 (supplementary) - Anesthesiology Clerkship Handbook.
+Patterson, L. 2004 (supplementary) - Acute pain management presentation (supplementary) - Obstetrical anesthesia presentation (supplementary) - Elentra Online modules (supplementary)

-Online Modules